PaulZaman/ZombiChase/README.md

 <img width="full" alt="Capture d’écran 2023-06-26 à 15 23 23" src="https://github.com/PaulZaman/ZombiChase/assets/64264952/659f0f49-072d-4983-8a04-551f2e1fee2f">

-## Main execution
+## 🚀 Main Execution 🚀

-Let's got through the main execution of the programm:
+Let's go through the main execution of the program:

-1. The **main.py** file is executed, which will create a empty **Window** object.
-The file then creates a **Menu** object, by mounting it on the **Window**.
+#### 1️⃣ The main.py file is executed, which will create an empty Window object.
+The file then creates a Menu object by mounting it on the Window.

-2. The **Menu** object will then be executed, which navigates through the different menus, and will create a **Game** object when the user clicks on the "Play" button.
+#### 2️⃣ The Menu object will then be executed, which navigates through the different menus and will create a Game object when the user clicks on the "Play" button.

-3. The **Game** object will be initialised, so it creates the following objects: **Player**, **Map**, **Zombie**, **Bullet**, **PowerUp**, **Map**, **Tiles**, **Rooms**.
-It will then start the game loop, which will update the game and draw it on the screen.
+#### 3️⃣ The Game object will be initialized, creating the following objects: Player 🕹️, Map 🗺️, Zombie 🧟, Bullet 🔫, PowerUp ⚡, Tiles 🧱, and Rooms 🏰.
+It will then start the game loop, updating and drawing the game on the screen.

 There are 3 main parts to our game loop:

-- **Events**: This part will handle all the events that are happening in the game, such as the player moving, the player shooting, the player picking up a powerup, etc.
+✨ Events: This part handles all the events happening in the game, such as player movement, shooting, and power-up collection.

-- **Update**: This part will update the game, such as moving the zombies, moving the bullets, etc.
+✨ Update: This part updates the game, including moving the zombies, bullets, etc.

-- **Draw**: This part will draw the game on the screen, such as drawing the player, the zombies, the bullets, etc.
+✨ Draw: This part draws the game on the screen, displaying the player, zombies, bullets, etc.

-4. When the player dies, the **Game** object will be destroyed, sending the player back to the menu.
+#### 4️⃣ When the player dies, the Game object will be destroyed, sending the player back to the menu.

-## Randomly Generated Maps
+## 🌟 Randomly Generated Maps 🌟

-In order to generate a random map, when the **Game** object is created we create a **Map** object, which will create a 2D array of **Tiles** objects.
-Each **Tile** object will have a type, which will be used to draw the map accordingly.
-Type can be "grass", "wall-br", "wall-bl", "wall-tr", "wall-tl", "wall-h", "wall-v", "inside", "grass-5".
+To generate a random map, when the Game object is created, we create a Map object.
+It generates a 2D array of Tiles objects.
+Each Tile object has a type, used to draw the map accordingly.
+Types can be "grass" 🌿, "wall-br" 🧱, "wall-bl" 🧱, "wall-tr" 🧱, "wall-tl" 🧱, "wall-h" 🧱, "wall-v" 🧱, "inside" 🪟, "grass-5" 🌿.

-The **Map** object will also create a random number of **Rooms** objects, which will be used to generate the rooms.
-The **Map** object will then create the **Player** object, which will be placed in the top left of the map.
+The Map object also creates a random number of Rooms objects to generate the rooms.
+It then places the Player object in the top left of the map.
+Additionally, it randomly places a number of Zombie objects and PowerUp objects (within the rooms) on the map.

-The **Map** object will then create a random number of **Zombie** objects, which will be placed in random positions on the map.
-The **Map** object will then create a random number of **PowerUp** objects, which will be placed in random positions (but in the rooms) on the map.

 ## 📝 Database 📝

-In order to store the highscores of the players, we have created a database using Firebase.
-The database is hosted on a server online, and each player can access it.
-The database contains a table called "scores", which contains the following columns:
+To store player highscores, we've created a database using Firebase.
+The database is hosted online, allowing players to access it.
+The "scores" table in the database contains the following columns:

-- **Name**: The name of the player
-- **Rank**: The rank of the player
-- **Score**: The score of the player
-- **Duration**: The duration of the game of the player
+Name 👤: Player's name
+Rank 🏆: Player's rank
+Score 🎮: Player's score
+Duration ⌛: Game duration
-- **Zombies Killed**: The number of zombies killed by the player
+Zombies Killed 💀: Number of zombies killed
-- **Difficulty**: The difficulty of the game of the player
+Difficulty 🌟: Game difficulty
-- **Bullets Shot**: The number of bullets shot by the player
+Bullets Shot 🔫: Number of bullets shot
-- **Weapon Info**: The weapon info of the player
+Weapon Info 🗡️: Player's weapon information

-All these informations are accessible on the highscores page in the menu.
+All this information is accessible on the highscores page in the menu.

-## 📝 Dependencies and Technologies used 📝
+## 📝 Dependencies and Technologies Used 📝

-We have used **python** to create this game.
-We used the **pygame** library to create the game, and we used the pyrebase library to connect to the database.
-We have also used the random library to generate random numbers, and the math library to do some calculations.
+We used Python 🐍 to create this game, along with the pygame library 🎮 for game development.
+The pyrebase library 🔥 was utilized to connect to the Firebase database.
+We also made use of the random library 🎲 for generating random numbers and the math library ➕📐 for calculations.

-Each element you see on the screen is a **pygame.spite** wheather it is a screen tile, or a player, zombi, or powerup.
-This allows us to easily move the elements on the screen, and to easily detect collisions between elements.
+Each element on the screen, such as tiles, players, zombies, and power-ups, is represented as a pygame.sprite.
+This allows easy movement of elements and collision detection between them.

+# Conclusion

+ZombiChase is an exhilarating Rogue-like survival game developed using Python and Pygame.
+The objective of the game is to survive as long as possible against hordes of relentless zombies.
+The game offers a variety of exciting features, including the ability to choose from three powerful weapons (rifle, shotgun, pistol), intense gameplay with dynamically generated maps, easy controls, and a range of power-ups to enhance your zombie-slaying abilities. 💥🧟‍♂️🔫

+The game's randomly generated maps ensure a unique and unpredictable experience with each playthrough.
+As you progress, the zombies become faster and more aggressive, challenging your survival skills.
+Compete against other players worldwide and strive for the top spot on the leaderboards. 🗺️🌍🏆

+To play ZombiChase, simply follow the installation instructions provided in the project.
+Once you launch the game, immerse yourself in the heart-pounding action, aim for high scores, and test your survival skills against endless waves of hungry zombies. 🎮🔥🧟‍♂️

+The project's code is organized into several main classes, including Menu, Game, Player, Zombie, Bullet, PowerUp, Map, Room, Tiles, and Window.
+Each class represents a specific aspect of the game and interacts with others to create the overall gameplay experience. 👨‍💻🧟‍♂️🧱

+ZombiChase offers an immersive and challenging gaming experience for players who enjoy action-packed survival games.
+So, gear up, choose your weapon, and get ready to face the zombie apocalypse like never before! 🧟‍♂️⚔️🔥

+Enjoy playing the game!
+Have fun! 🎉🕹️